Blepharoplasty (Eyelid Surgery) Charleston, SC

 - It makes it easier to apply makeup to the upper eyelids

-This is Dr. Rodwell’s preferred approach for the lower eyelids.
-The transconjunctival technique uses an incision hidden inside the lower eyelid allowing fat bags to be treated directly without weakening the muscle support of the lower eyelid.
+This technique is Dr. Rodwell’s preferred approach for the lower eyelids.
+The transconjunctival technique uses an incision hidden inside the lower eyelid allowing undereye bags to be treated directly without weakening the muscle support of the lower eyelid.

 Why Dr. Rodwell?

-Choosing the right surgeon is important to enjoying optimal results in the safest manner possible.
-Dr. David Rodwell is board-certified and is a Charleston’s Choice Best Plastic Surgeon winner.
+Choosing the right surgeon is essential to enjoying optimal results in the safest manner possible.
+Dr. David Rodwell is double board-certified and is a Charleston’s Choice Best Plastic Surgeon winner.
 He has extensive training and experience with blepharoplasty.

-With a focus on facial plastic surgery, Dr. Roswell has performed countless procedures for residents in the Greater Charleston area.
+With a focus on facial plastic surgery, Dr. Rodwell has performed many procedures for residents in the Greater Charleston area.
 His expertise, compassionate approach, extensive qualifications, and stress-free demeanor will put you at ease immediately.
-He is committed to creating the best possible results and prompting your safety.
+He is committed to creating the best possible results for you.

 No, blepharoplasty resolves excess and sagging skin only.
 Crow’s feet are caused by underlying muscle movement.
 There are multiple procedures that can resolve this issue, however, like Botox, a brow lift, or facelift surgery.